 I’ve been in the BD5 area for over 45 years.
-When I came to Bradford I could not speak English, so before I went into mainstream education, I went to a school on Mill Lane for people who couldn’t speak English who came from abroad.
+When I came to Bradford I could not speak English, so before I went into mainstream education I went to a school on Mill Lane for people who couldn’t speak English who came from overseas.
 I spent a few years there developing my Yorkshire accent!

 After Mill Lane, I went to Priestman and Buttershaw schools.
 I also joined the Boy’s Brigade (I did start with the local cub scouts, but they didn’t do football!).
-I was with the Boy’s Brigade for five years and as kids this was a great place to meet others from different communities.
+I was with the Boy’s Brigade for five years and as a kid this was a great place to meet others from different communities.
 This was in the 1980’s so it wasn’t as mixed or open as we are now.

 I learnt a lot at the Boy’s Brigade about the importance and value of local communities.
 It was a great meeting place and a lot of the people I met still live in the area.
 We used all the local facilities such as the swimming baths at Wibsey and the Parkside Community Centre with the five-a-side pitches, which are still open today.

 I’ve been very fortunate in the last 15 years to see what has changed in BD5

-When we initially came to live in BD5 it was a really rundown area and I’ve been very fortunate in the last 15 years to see what has changed, I think there’s been massive improvements.
+When we initially came to live in BD5 it was a really rundown area and I’ve been very fortunate in the last 15 years to see what has changed.

 When I left school, I trained as a fabrication engineer with sheet metal work and, at one point, I also used to work for the council doing technical drawings.
-At the same time, I used to run market stalls at Cannon Mills, selling everything from food to household items, for 50 pence, way before the pound shops we see today.
-This taught me a lot about dealing with customers; getting to know what they wanted and trying to deliver what they wanted.
-I learnt these customer service skills not through training, but the hard way, actually standing there trying to sell them something.
+At the same time I ran market stalls at Cannon Mills, selling everything from food to household items for 50p, way before the pound shops we see today.
+This taught me a lot about dealing with customers; getting to know what they wanted and trying to deliver it.
+I learnt these customer service skills not through training but the hard way, actually standing there trying to sell them something.